 The sample estimate and its standard error enable one to construct a margin of error.
 A margin of error is a measure of an estimate's variability.
 The larger a margin of error is in relation to the size of the estimate, the less reliable the estimate.
-For example, the estimated percent of all housing units vacant and available for rent is 2.5 percent (Table 10) and the standard error on the estimate is 0.1 percentage points (Table A-1).
-The margin of error is calculated as 2.5 percent \pm (1.645 x 0.1), or 2.5 percent \pm 0.2.
-Thus the 90 percent confidence interval is from 2.3 percent to 2.7 percent.
+For example, the estimated percent of all housing units vacant and available for rent is 2.3 percent (Table 10) and the standard error on the estimate is 0.1 percentage points (Table A-1).
+The margin of error, at the 90 percent confidence interval, is calculated as 1.645 x 0.1, or 0.2.
+Thus the 90 percent confidence interval is from 2.1 percent to 2.5 percent.
 If all possible samples were surveyed under essentially the same general conditions and the same sample design, and if an estimate and its standard error were calculated from each sample, then approximately 90 percent of the margins of error would include the average result of all possible samples.